Georgetown main

 I always look for new places to eat, shop, walk, explore, and drink in my adopted hometown.
 But somehow, I always seem to find myself wandering the streets of Georgetown.
 Fourth grade was eons ago.
 It’s time to come back.

-And when you do, this cheat sheet will have you feeling like a Georgetown local.
+When you do, this cheat sheet will make you feel like a Georgetown local.

 I’m all about working remotely these days!
 Does working as a digital nomad appeal to you?